 Jane's was a harsh upbringing, although she recieved an excellent education, having studied Latin, Greek and Hebrew as well as modern languages.
 Her mother had given birth to a son who died prior to Jane's birth.
 Jane was followed by two sisters, Catherine and Mary, who completed the family.
-Mary, unfortunately, was hump-backed and a dwarf while Katherine was considered the beauty of the family.
+Mary, unfortunately, was hump-backed and a dwarf while Catherine was considered the beauty of the family.
 A contemporary, Baptista Spinola, a Genoese merchant described Lady Jane as “very short and thin, but prettily shaped and graceful.
 She has small features and a well-made nose, the mouth flexible and the lips red.
 The eyebrows are arched and darker than her hair, which is nearly red.
 Her eyes are sparkling and reddish brown in colour.
 I stood so near her grace that I noticed her colour was good but freckled.
 When she smiled she showed her teeth which are white and sharp.
 In all a gracious and animated figure”.
 Bishop Godwin described her as "handsome, incredibly learned, very quick-witted and wise both beyond her sex and above her age."

 Jane's parents were strict and domineering and hers was not a particularly happy childhood:-